Little Women

 A Brief Description

-you'll recognize the same tensions that run through life now—between doing what you love and doing what pays, between family duty and personal ambition, between the person you're expected to be and the one you're becoming.
-Little Women doesn't resolve those tensions; it lets the March sisters live inside them, and in doing so it gives you a map for navigating your own.
+Sisterhood remains the constant: the fights, the loyalty, the shared room and shared dreams.
+You will recognize the same tensions that run through life now, between doing what you love and doing what pays, between family duty and personal ambition, between the person you are expected to be and the one you are becoming.
+Little Women does not resolve those tensions.
+It lets the March sisters live inside them, and in doing so offers a map for navigating your own.

 Essential Life Skills Deep Dive